thuya-cms/thuya-cms.github.io/docs/basics/content-management/content-definition.md

 ### `contentFields.name`

-Needs to be unique within a content definition.
+It needs to be unique within a content definition.

 ### `contentFields.contentFieldDefinitionName`

-Needs to match the name of an existing content field definition.
+It needs to match the name of an existing content field definition.

 ## Operations